Remember when rain ponchos were the ugliest thing in the world?

 I can’t say enough good things about this poncho.

-It may not be the most stylish rain poncho in the world, but for keeping you dry you will not beat the Andake poncho.
+It may not be the most stylish rain poncho in the world, but for keeping you dry you will not beat the Andake poncho

-This lightweight poncho packs down small enough to carry in a purse or backpack and is marketed as “one size fits all.”
+This cute lightweight poncho packs down small enough to carry in a purse or backpack and is marketed as “one size fits all.”

-In saying that I think that this poncho would be better suited to shorter, more petite women.
+I think that this poncho would be better suited to shorter, more petite women.
 If you are tall or wide, you may find it lacks in coverage.

 There are ties on the hood and these are made of cloth rather than plastic giving you a sense of comfort.

-If you are into bags then you will like the added feature that this poncho brings, it comes in its own stylish tote bag – made of the same materiel as the poncho.
+If you are into bags then you will like the added feature that this poncho brings, it comes in its own stylish tote bag – made of the same material as the poncho.
 It also has a stuff sack.